The Concert in Caesarea

 Le Concert de Caesarea is the first live album and DVD by singer Emma Shapplin.
 It is a recording of Shapplin's first concert in Israel, a concert held in the ancient city of Caesarea in 1999.
 The album was written, composed and produced by Jean-Patrick Capdevielle.
+Despite being presented as a live concert, the artist's voice during the show comes from the audio tracks used on her studio album, Carmine Meo.